-- Make a “W” Chart: While you and your child read books together, or while your child reads a book by herself, make a “W” chart.
-Fill out the "who," "what," "when," "where," "why," and "how" of the book as they are learned.
+Make a “W” Chart: While you and your child read books together, make a “W” chart.
+Fill out the "who," "what," "when," "where," "why," and "how" of the book as your child discovers them.

-- Pay Attention to Prefixes and Suffixes: When you or your child uses a word with a prefix or suffix, stop to talk about it.
-Break down the word and talk about what the prefix or suffix and the root word mean together.
-Think of other words that have that suffix or prefix.
-You can also write the word out on two separate cards, with the prefix on one and the root word on the other and make new words with the cards.
-Write down the different words with prefixes and suffixes you and your child use.
+Pay Attention to Prefixes and Suffixes: When your child uses a word with a prefix or suffix, occasionally stop to talk about it.
+Break down the word and say what the prefix or suffix and root word mean when they’re put together, and brainstorm other words that have the same suffix or prefix.

-- Make Up Your Own Version of a Story: After your child reads a story, make up your own version, changing details such as setting, time, or even the ending.
-You can change the story so it occurs in places or with characters you know.
-This helps your child understand story structure and make comparisons.
-Alternatively, make up your own version of a fairy tale or known story.
+Make Up Your Own Version of a Story: After your child reads a story, work together to create your own versions, changing details such as setting, time, or even the ending.
+You can even tweak the story so it occurs in places or with characters you know.
+This helps them understand story structure and make comparisons.

 Writing in 2nd Grade

 Second graders write texts that are more detailed, lengthy, and varied, all of which refines their writing skills.
 They also use technology to publish their writing (you can help prepare them for this by going online at home together).

 Similar to reading, writing occurs throughout the day as students use it for a variety of subjects.